-- 1. Research and publications of the faculty as a result of ongoing projects (listed in the Research Program, 2025-2030, below). - 2.
-Research and publications of the faculty as a result of local and international collaborations (listed in the Research Program, 2025-2030, below). - 3.
+- 1. Research and publications of the faculty as a result of ongoing projects (listed below). - 2.
+Research and publications of the faculty as a result of local and international collaborations (listed below). - 3.
 Publication of books, working papers, newspaper articles, blog posts, etc. based on completed research. - 4.
 Research and publications from PhD and MPhil/MS students based on their research work and theses. - 5.
-Others
+To promote collaborations with international researchers on relevant cutting edge research (listed below) - 6.
+To obtain International grants to fund cutting edge research (listed below)

-Research Program 2025-2030:
+Research Program 2024-2029: